GenoML/genoml2/README.md

 conda activate GenoML

 # MISC
 # To deactivate the virtual environment
-#conda deactivate GenoML
+# conda deactivate

 # To delete your virtual environment
-# conda env remove -n GenoML
+# conda remove --name GenoML --all

 ```